-> Perfectly seasoned, very tender and fatty, the lamb ribs are a must-eat at Southside Market, especially since lamb ribs are not commonly found in other BBQ joints.
+Perfectly seasoned, very tender and fatty, the lamb ribs are a must-eat at Southside Market & Barbeque, especially since lamb ribs are not commonly found in other BBQ joints even in Austin.

 Terry Black’s Barbecue

-Known for one of the best BBQ in Austin, Terry Black’s Barbecue is consistently good in just about everything they offer.
+Known for being one of the best BBQ restaurants in Austin, Terry Black’s Barbecue is consistently good in just about everything they offer.

-The moist brisket was the maybe the fattiest from all the briskets I had and just melts in your mouth.
+The moist brisket at Terry Black’s Barbecue was maybe the fattiest from all the briskets I had in the trip.
+It just melts in your mouth.

 Website / Location: 1311 South First St., Austin, Texas 78704 USA